shuding/nextra/.changeset/mighty-cars-hear.md

 - remove `Card` export, use `Cards.Card` instead

-- disallow import md/mdx files that are outside of the working directory, use symlinks instead
+- disallow import md/mdx files that are outside the working directory, use symlinks instead